Yogabharathi3/places-around-me/README.md

 <h1> NADUPATTI </h1>
 <h2>SMALL VILLAGE</h2>
 <p>Nadupatti village is located in Harur taluka of Dharmapuri district in Tamil Nadu, India.
 It is situated 14km away from sub-district headquarter Harur</p>
+<p>As per 2009 stats, Nadupatti village is also a gram panchayat.</p>
+<p>There are about 268 houses in nadupatti village</p>
+<p>Uthukuli is nearest town to nadupatti village for all major economic activities.</p>
+<p>The total geographical area of village is 512.34 hectares.</p>
 </body>
 </html>
 ```